MysteryPancake/Fun/README.md

-# Source Engine Fun
+# Fun Scripts
-Some fun little scripts that I like to play with.
+Some small scripts for playing with.